iacchus/google-cloud-translate-xliff/README.md

 ### 1. Create a Google Cloud project with the Translate API enabled

-You should set the envvar `GOOGLE_APPLICATION_CREDENTIALS` with cretenials which have access to that project's translate api:
+You should set the envvar `GOOGLE_APPLICATION_CREDENTIALS` with credentials which have access to that project's GCloud Translate API:

 https://cloud.google.com/docs/authentication/getting-started